dmitry-viskov/pylti1.3/README.rst

     oidc_login.redirect(get_launch_url(request))

-This will display some javascript to do the redirect instead of using a HTTP 302:
+This will display some JavaScript to do the redirect instead of using a HTTP 302:

 .. code-block:: python

     oidc_login.redirect(get_launch_url(request), js_redirect=True)

-You can also get the url you need to redirect to, with all the necessary query parameters (if you would prefer to redirect in a custom way):
+You can also get the url you need to redirect to, with all of the necessary query parameters (if you would prefer to redirect in a custom way):

 .. code-block:: python

     redirect_obj = oidc_login.get_redirect_object()
     redirect_url = redirect_obj.get_redirect_url()

-Redirect is done, we can move onto the launch.
+The redirect is done and we can move on to the launch.

 LTI Message Launches
 --------------------

-Now that we have done the OIDC log the platform will launch back to the tool.
-To handle this request, first we need to create a new ``MessageLaunch`` (or ``DjangoMessageLaunch``) object.
+Now that we have done the OIDC log, the platform will launch back to the tool.
+To handle this request, we first need to create a new ``MessageLaunch`` (or ``DjangoMessageLaunch``) object.

 .. code-block:: python